Temu Ranks Third and Upward in 10 Central and Eastern European Countries

 What does Temu sell anyway?
 Yes, it is a little of everything, but what exactly is that?

 Fashion is currently Temu’s strongest vertical, accounting for 41% of its total GMV, followed by Electronics (26%).
-Other categories such as Hobby & Leisure (11%), and Care Products (10%), as well as Furniture & Leisure (7%) & DIY (4%) are smaller, but play a supporting role.
+Other categories such as Hobby & Leisure (11%), and Care Products (10%), as well as Furniture & Homeware (7%) & DIY (4%) are smaller, but play a supporting role.

 The future of Temu’s product mix is likely to evolve, given the current restructuring of its logistical route and seller affiliation.
 That makes it easier to send bulkier packages and enhance Temu’s appeal.
 Retailers like Wayfair already feel the effect of Temu’s success in selling what everyone sells – but cheaper.